Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-A man walks through debris near the scene of an enormous explosion in Lebanon on Tuesday.
-At least 70 people are killed and at least 2,700 people were hurt.
-The blast shattered windows and damaged buildings across a wide swath of the city.
+A man walks through debris near the scene of the enormous explosion in Lebanon on Tuesday.
+At least 70 people were killed, and at least 2,700 people were hurt.
+The blast shattered windows and damaged buildings across a wide swath of Beirut.

 STR/AFP via Getty Images